poetabdullah/Prompt-Engineering-Tool-Analysis/README.md

-Here's a thorough README for your GitHub repository:

----

 # Prompt Engineering Tool Analysis

 This repository contains the comprehensive findings and deliverables of Team 3A's **Prompt Engineering Internship**, conducted under the Excelerate program.
 The goal of this project was to explore and compare the capabilities of **ChatGPT** (OpenAI) and **Gemini** (Google DeepMind) across various use cases, evaluate their strengths and weaknesses, and provide actionable recommendations for effective prompt engineering.